 A 19th-century baseball pioneer whose promotional genius and practical innovations forever changed how the game is experienced by fans.

-Abner Powell was a baseball man through and through, but his legacy isn't found in his modest playing stats.
-After a brief major league stint in the 1880s, he turned to managing and club ownership in the minor leagues, particularly in the South.
-It was here that his inventive mind left an indelible mark.
-Faced with the problem of rainouts losing money, Powell is widely credited with creating the first canvas tarpaulin to protect the infield—a simple idea that became a ballpark staple.
-He was also a master showman, introducing Ladies' Day to draw crowds and allegedly staging pre-game parachute jumps.
-As owner of the New Orleans Pelicans for years, he blended shrewd business with a flair for spectacle, helping to cement baseball's place in American summer culture.
+Abner Powell created the first canvas tarpaulin to protect baseball infields from rain.
+After a brief major league stint in the 1880s, he turned to managing and minor league club ownership in the South.
+He introduced Ladies' Day to draw crowds and allegedly staged pre-game parachute jumps.
+As owner of the New Orleans Pelicans for years, he blended shrewd business with a flair for spectacle.
+His simple idea of a tarpaulin became a ballpark staple, helping to secure baseball's place in American summer culture.

 1860–1882